Skip to main content

 2. Automatic Submission

 Once generated, the report is automatically uploaded to the FVA API via the upload-to-connector mechanism using the FVA connector (ConnectorType.FVA in tenant configuration).
 The submission uses the tenant’s secure certificate.
+The upload job is configured with maxAttempts: 3, so transient failures (DNS errors like EAI_AGAIN, ECONNRESET, etc.) are retried up to 3 times before the job is marked as failed.
+If the AGIRA API accepts the upload but returns no refInterneEmetteur (operation code), the job throws a FAILED_TO_UPLOAD_REPORT error rather than silently succeeding — this avoids “ghost” successes where the file was sent but the retrieval was never scheduled.
 If the file is accepted, a scheduled job is automatically created to retrieve the integration report one hour later.

 3. Report Retrieval